SwedbankPay/developer.swedbankpay.com/_includes/custom-styling.md

 ## Customizable Elements

 With the arrival of our [accessibility compliant payment UI][wcag-presentation], the elements you can adjust are related to the CTA button.
-Here's what you can do!
+Available changes
+are:

 ### The background color of the CTA button